Govin25/QuizMaster/PRIVACY_POLICY.md

 We process your personal data based on:
 - **Consent**: You agree to our terms when creating an account
-- **Contract**: Processing necessary to provide the QuizMaster service
+- **Contract**: Processing necessary to provide the Quainy service
 - **Legitimate Interests**: Security, fraud prevention, and service improvement

 ## Your Consent

-By using QuizMaster, you consent to this Privacy Policy and agree to its terms.
+By using Quainy, you consent to this Privacy Policy and agree to its terms.